 Adverts on these sites are much more likely to be from people that have just bred a litter from their pet, or from puppy farmers.

+Many, if not most, well-bred puppies are booked in advance or sold by word of mouth.
+So, in order to get hold of one, you must first find a good breeder.
 Finding a reputable breeder is by far the best way to find the puppy of your dreams.
 For several reasons, the first and foremost of which is the health and temperament of your puppy.

-A reputable breeder will be very knowledgeable about her breed.
+A reputable breeder will be very knowledgeable about their breed.
 He or she will be aware of the diseases that are prevalent in the breed and will have tested their breeding stock where tests are available.

 The reputable breeder will be focused on breeding puppies that will be healthy and make great companions.
 They are also likely to be a great support to their new puppy buyers and will take back the puppy if at any time disaster strikes your family and you can no longer keep him.

 Reputable breeders have a massive amount at stake when they sell you a puppy.
 Their reputation is on the line with every puppy they sell.

 We explain exactly how to find a reputable breeder in your area in this guide: How To Find A Breeder.

 Where To Buy A Dog From A Healthy Litter?

 Finding a good breeder does not necessarily mean that your search for a puppy is over.
 You still need to find a litter of puppies.
 Most good breeders will only have a few litters each year.
 However, many reputable breeders will also own at least one ‘stud dog’ who will be mated possibly many times a year, with good quality female dogs.